apache/activemq-nms-amqp/docs/configuration.md

 ### AMQP Configuration options

-- **amqp.vhost** Optional, the name of the host to which we are connecting.
+- **amqp.vhost** Optional, the name of the virtual host to which we are connecting.
 By default this value is derived from the URI.
 Can be used to determine the correct service if connecting to an AMQP proxy.

 ### TCP Transport Configuration options
 When connected to a remote using plain TCP these options configure the behaviour of the underlying socket.
 These options are appended to the connection URI along with the other configuration options, for example: